sh107/transmart-xnat-connector/README.md

 For installation of tranSMART, please visit [here](https://wiki.transmartfoundation.org/display/TSMTGPL/tranSMART+1.2+INSTALLATION+NOTES+ON+UBUNTU) for more detail.

+The following shows the installation procedure for tranSMART-XNAT Connector

-Unzip “xnat-plugin-1.1.zip” to a directory
+Please download the code using Git to a local directory

 Add the following in “grails-app/conf/BuildConfig.groovy”